MuneezaAzmat/Multimodal_input_importance/README.md

 2. Permutation Importance: By randomly permuting the values of individual modalities, this method assesses the change in the model's performance to measure the importance of each modality.
 3. Shapley Values: Shapley values assign importance scores to each modality by considering all possible combinations and permutations of modalities in the model.
 4. LIME (Local Interpretable Model-Agnostic Explanations): LIME provides local explanations for the model's predictions by fitting an interpretable model to the predictions of the multimodal model.

-All these methods are implemented, and the repository provides an aggregate of their results as an additional method.
+5. AGG: This method returns an aggregate of results from all above methods.

 The feature importance results are returned at both the modality level and the input level, allowing a detailed analysis of the model's decision-making process.

 ## Data Requirements